Skip to main content

 Learn about international customs Harmonization #'s, also known as Harmonized System (HS) or Harmonized Tariff Schedule (HTS) code

-Updated over a week ago
+Updated over 5 months ago

-A Harmonization Number is a specific designation that the international mailing system assigns to products, so they can keep records of the types of items being imported into foreign countries.
+• Harmonization Numbers: A Harmonization Number is a specific designation that the international mailing system assigns to products, so they can keep records of the types of items being imported into foreign countries.

 Why do I need a Harmonization Number?

-Certain other countries in South America also require Harmonization Numbers, such as Brazil.
-Since more countries are beginning to require it, the best practice for all international shipments is to enter your Harmonization # when filling out the customs form, if possible.
+• Best Practice is to Include a Harmonization Number: Since more countries are beginning to require it, the best practice for all international shipments is to enter your Harmonization # when filling out the customs form, if possible.

 U.S. military addresses also require Harmonization Numbers

-On top of foreign destinations, shipments to military APO, FPO, and DPO addresses require harmonization codes.
-You'll need to include the harmonization number for your item(s), no matter where the military base you're shipping to is located.
+• You'll need to include the harmonization number for your item(s), no matter where the military base you're shipping to is located.

 How do I find my Harmonization Number?

-To look up your product's Harmonization #, visit the United States Census Bureau Schedule B Search Engine and type in your product details.
-You can get there by clicking the blue Search #'s button in the Customs section you need to fill out when making your label, as seen here:
+• You can get there by clicking the blue Search #'s button in the Customs section you need to fill out when making your label, as seen here:

-Next, you'll be taken to a section called "Tell Us More About" to select the closest option from the results that pop up.
+• Find the Closest Description: Next, you'll be taken to a section called "Tell Us More About" to select the closest option from the results that pop up.
 Click the one that best describes your item.
-Here's how that process looks for a men's 100% cotton T-shirt (non-knitted):

-From there, continue selecting the following choices that best describe your item(s):
+• Continue Following the Prompts: From there, continue selecting the following choices that best describe your item(s):

-When you've filled out all the necessary information, click "Accept."
+• Accept the Description: When you've filled out all the necessary information, click "Accept."

-Next, the search engine will return your Harmonization # ๐ŸŽ‰ In this case, since the T-shirt is made of cotton and isn't a dress, that number will be 6205.20.3000, as seen below:
+• In this example, since the T-shirt is made of cotton and isn't a dress, that number will be 6205.20.3000, as seen below:

-Pro Tip: If the Census Bureau Schedule B Search Engine isn't returning a result for whatever reason, you can search for your item on this website: https://hts.usitc.gov/
+• If You Can't Find a Number: If the Census Bureau Schedule B Search Engine isn't returning a result for whatever reason, you can search for your item on this website: https://hts.usitc.gov/

 How many digits does my Harmonization Number need?

-Sometimes you may notice that your Harmonization # isn't 10 digits like the one in the example above.
+• Length of Harmonization Numbers: Sometimes you may notice that your Harmonization # isn't 10 digits like the one in the example above.
 If that's the case, this is ok!
 Here are some things to keep in mind:

-• Our "Harmonization #" field in the Customs form section accepts both HS and Schedule B numbers.
+• HS & Schedule B Numbers Accepted: Our "Harmonization #" field in the Customs form section accepts both HS and Schedule B numbers.
 Numbers have to be at least 6 digits but can be many more.
-The more digits, the more specific the description of whatโ€™s being shipped, and often includes the country being shipped to๐Ÿ‘Œ
+The more digits, the more specific the description of what’s being shipped, and often includes the country being shipped toπŸ‘Œ

-Note: You don't want to add any 0's to the end of your number to get 6 digits, because 0's at the end can technically mean different items altogether ๐Ÿ˜…
+• Note: You don't want to add any 0's to the end of your number to get 6 digits, because 0's at the end can technically mean different items altogether πŸ˜…

 Did this answer your question?